thenotsodarkknight/based/README.md

 # based: removing 'i' from biased
 based is an LLM-powered news analysis application that fetches articles from diverse sources, classifies their biases (left-leaning, right-leaning, speculative, conspiracy-leaning, neutral, etc), and generates balanced summaries.
 The app presents the latest and most popular news in a swipeable card interface, with each card featuring a neutral summary and links to articles categorized by bias.
 Users can filter news by "vibes" (personas like "Tech Enthusiast" or "Athlete") and click cards to go to the actual article.
 Based leverages OpenAI, Anthropic, and NewsAPI to deliver a modern, bias-aware news experience.

-You cannot filter biases - All biases will be equally added to feed.
+You cannot filter biases - News from all biases will be equally added to feed.

 > Note: This is not meant for production, it's kind of a weekend project.